Regulatory actions for Feb. 19, 2025

 No Comments

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Clearnote, Hologic, Letsgetchecked, Life Spine, Targeted Genomics.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Alvotech, Bavarian Nordic, Bionic Sight, Chimerix, Deciphera,Galderma, Gilead Sciences, GSK, Iaso, Innate, Innovent, Luxa, Merck, Merus, Regeneron, Sanofi, Samsung Bioepis, Sanofi, Teva, Ultragenyx.

 Briefs